Seedance 2.0 vs Veo 3.1 vs Kling 3.0: An Honest Comparison.

 Veo 3.1 (Google DeepMind)

 Veo 3.1 takes a different approach to audio-video generation.
-Rather than a true dual-branch architecture, Google uses aligned but separate processes for the visual and audio streams.
+Rather than a true unified architecture, Google uses aligned but separate processes for the visual and audio streams.
 The result is technically impressive, but the synchronisation is post-hoc rather than inherent.

 Kling 3.0 (Kuaishou)